WeiDUorg/weidu/README-WeiDU-Changes.txt

   * While loading game resources, create an override directory if none exists.
   * Correct inaccuracies in the documentation of the ADD_AREA_ITEM macro.
 The ADD_AREA_ITEM function defaults to container_to_add_to = 1 instead of 0.
+  * Use BG2's TLK format and scripting style for BGEE.

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead